Hospitalized COVID-19 Positive Patients

 We understand that some people in the community are worried about the safety of the vaccine, or might be concerned about side effects.
 We have included some COVID-19 vaccine FAQs and resources from trusted organizations on this page.
 This information will help explain why vaccination is such an important tool to keep you and your community safe and end the spread of this deadly virus.

-All LA County residents 16 years and older are currently eligible to receive the vaccine.
+All Californians 12 years and older are currently eligible to receive the vaccine.

 COVID-19 Vaccine FAQs

 The COVID-19 vaccine is a shot that teaches our immune system how to recognize and fight the virus that causes COVID-19.
 It’s the same idea behind the flu shot that Americans have been getting since the 1940s.
 The Food and Drug Administration (FDA) authorized the use of COVID-19 vaccines to help stop the spread of the pandemic.

 A. You should get vaccinated when it is your turn because it will help keep you safe and help us stop the spread.
 COVID-19 is dangerous – it can be fatal or have long-lasting impacts, even in young, healthy people.
 The risks from getting sick with COVID-19 are much larger than any possible risk from getting vaccinated.
 While getting the vaccine may not prevent you from getting COVID-19, it does stop you from getting sick and developing symptoms.